Specific Info

 FINGER LIFTS

 This exercise helps in strengthening the hands and fingers.
-Which improves the flexibiliity and mobility level by expanding your range of motion.
+Which improves the flexibility and mobility level by expanding your range of motion.
 The following muscles involved in finger lifts include:

 1. FOREARM MUSCLES: